tritemio/LAB_NOTEBOOK/2017-04-26/README.md

 unlike before...
 For this we begin with conf1 and analyze images of R LCOS in **axes corrected** 'LCOS pattern fitting' notebook.

-**III. conf15 variability**
+**III. conf16 variability**

-Statistics of last three images of conf15 were collected and analyzed.
+Statistics of last three images of conf16 were collected and analyzed.

 CONCLUSIONS:

-- pitch accuracy ~ 0.05 LCOS units
+- x,y pitch accuracy ~ 0.05 LCOS units
-- center position accuracy < ~ 0.1 - 0.02 LCOS units
+- h,v center position accuracy < ~ 0.1 - 0.02 LCOS units

 **Use conf15 for the R LCOS**